Don27san/ikomm-Gruppe2/README.md

 ## 💡 Important Commands

-If you are using `Pipenv`, you can use the following scripts defined in your `Pipfile` for easier setup and management:
+Its better to use `Pipenv`!
+Use the following scripts defined in your `Pipfile` for easier setup and management:

 ```bash
 # Start the client on localhost